KarenZ2023/SF_Car_Crashes/README.md

 - `Traffic_Crashes_Resulting_in_Fatality_20240819.csv` contains all fatalities resulting from a traffic crash.

-The data files below were created after data wrangling (e.g. remove 2024 entries and duplicates) and can be found in `Data.zip`. <br>.
+The data files below were created after data wrangling (e.g. remove 2024 entries and duplicates) and can be found in `Data.zip`.
 - `Traffic_Crashes_All_Cleaned.csv` contains crashes that resulted in an injury from 2005 to 2023.

 - `At_Fault_Demographics.csv` contains demographic data of parties who may or may not be at fault for the incidents from 2005 to 2023.
 The table was generated from `Traffic_Crashes_Resulting_in_Injury__Parties_Involved_20240819.csv`